howtoteachdatascience/JSM2018/lectures/01-basic-data-wrangling.md

     ## [1] "integer"

 Our experience is that introducing data science with the tidyverse provides a easier entry point for students.
-The tidyverse imposes some strong restrictions, for exampl, it is meant to work with data frames exclusively, it permits the analysis of a suprprinsingly broad set of problems.
+The tidyverse imposes some strong restrictions, for example, it is meant to work with data frames exclusively, it permits the analysis of a surprisingly broad set of problems.
 Here we introduce some basics.

 We will start by introducing the `dplyr` package which provides intuitive functionality for working with tables.
 We later use `dplyr` to perform some more advanced data wrangling operations.